m-zakeri/m-zakeri.github.io/content/pages/research.md

 ### Healthcare with IoT
+Healthcare with IoT is a field that explores the use of internet-connected devices and networks to provide, monitor, and improve patient care and health services.
+IoT-based healthcare has shown potential benefits such as improved patient safety, reduced healthcare costs, enhanced accessibility of healthcare services, and increased operational efficiency in the healthcare industry.
 This project aims to explore the applications of Internet of Things (IoT) in healthcare.
 [Read more](https://www.researchgate.net/project/Healthcare-with-IoT){:target="_blank"}.

 ### QualCode
-QualCode is an online platform to measure and rank software systems quality based on ISO/IEC 25010.
+QualCode is an online platform to measure and rank software systems quality based on [ISO/IEC 25010](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010).
 The quality model is the cornerstone of a product quality evaluation system.
 The quality model determines which quality characteristics will be taken into account when evaluating the properties of a software product.

 ### CodART